alan-turing-institute/trustworthy-assurance/docs/dmh-report/chapter-5.md

 ##### Argument over *bias mitigation*

 This argument emphasises identification, evaluation, and mitigation activities.
 As there are too many biases to incorporate into a single pattern, this argument instead draws attention to transparent and accountable methods that allow stakeholders to determine if the set of biases that have been addressed are sufficient to address their concerns.
-This argument is supported by additional tools, such as a bias self-assessment tool that outlines social, statistical, and cognitive biases that can affect the lifecycle of a machine learning or AI system project.
+This argument is supported by additional tools, such as a bias self-assessment tool that outlines social, statistical, and cognitive biases that can affect the lifecycle of a machine learning or AI system project.[^bias-assessment]

+[^bias-assessment]: See our course on responsible research and innovation for more details about social, statistical, and cognitive biases: [https://alan-turing-institute.github.io/turing-commons/rri/](https://alan-turing-institute.github.io/turing-commons/rri/)

 ##### Argument over *non-exclusion*

-This argument sets out another negative duty to consider wider social impacts of digital technologies, and prompts developers to ensure they are not contributing to growing socioeconomic inequalities (i.e. the digital divide).
+This argument sets out another negative duty to consider wider social impacts of digital technologies, and prompts developers to ensure they are not contributing to growing socioeconomic inequalities (i.e. the digital divide) by overlooking important social determinants (e.g. education, poverty).
 In some instances, this may require nothing more than ensuring that UI/UX design choices do not exclude those who have additional accessibility requirements.
-However, the argument also sets up a duty to consider how a system being developed for use within a public healthcare syste, for example, does not create an unsustainbale multi-tiered approach, where some users are excluded from accessing a better performing technological service and forced to use comparatively inferior options.
+However, the argument also sets up a duty to consider how a system being developed for use within a public healthcare system, for example, does not create an unsustainable multi-tiered approach, where some users are excluded from accessing a better performing technological service and forced to use comparatively inferior options.

 ##### Argument over *non-discrimination*

 This argument addresses the better known obligations, such as ensuring that members of protected groups are not discriminated against.
 Much of the FairML literature, which has provided useful categorisations of formal criteria (i.e. independence, sufficiency, and separation) and the respective (statistical) notions of individual and group level fairness (e.g. demographic parity, equalised opportunities, counterfactual fairness) are relevant here.
 And, indeed, a requirement to explain the choice of any statistical measures used during the development of a predictive model (e.g. classifier) is included.
 Again, there are useful tools and taxonomies that offer further guidance on these decisions.
-However, our pattern also urges project teams to reflect upon other patterns of discrimination, marginalisation, and minoritisation, which can exacerbate mental health issues, but which fall beyond protected characteristics that lie outside the scope of the Equality Act 2010 (e.g. poverty, housing, employment).
+However, our pattern also urges project teams to reflect upon other patterns of discrimination, marginalisation, and minoritisation, which can exacerbate mental health issues, but which fall beyond protected characteristics that lie outside the scope of the Equality Act 2010 (e.g. housing, employment, social support).
+Doing so will typically require engagement of domain experts where such expertise does not exist within teams.

 ##### Argument over *equitable impact*

 Finally, this argument references positive duties that matter in the context of digital mental health specifically.
 Key to this is the consideration of ethical values such as autonomy and self-determination, and the prioritarian weighting that was mentioned previously.
 However, there is also an aspect of our Sustainability principle that trickles into this argument.
-This is important in the context of digital mental healthcare because of associated risks that a) positive effects diminish over time (e.g. behavioural nudges that become ineffective over time)[^nudge] and b) negative impacts worsen and compound (e.g. prolonged use of social media worsening anxiety or depression)[^socialmedia].
-Studies have already criticised the evidence base of mental health apps and services[^apps], so drawing attention to sustainable impacts and setting up requirements for continuos monitoring is important to maintain trust and also ensure that specific users are not locked in to services or technologies that degrade in quality or efficiacy over time (e.g. apps that start by offering free services to leverage network effects only to force subscriptions at a later date).
+This is important in the context of digital mental healthcare because of associated risks that a) positive effects diminish over time (e.g. behavioural nudges or habit forming techniques that become ineffective over time)[^nudge] and b) negative impacts worsen and compound (e.g. prolonged use of social media worsening anxiety or depression)[^socialmedia].
+Studies have already criticised the evidence base of mental health apps and services[^apps], especially for a lack of reliable longitudinal evidence, so drawing attention to sustainable impacts and setting up requirements for continuous monitoring is vital to maintain trust and also ensure that specific users are not locked in to services or technologies that degrade in quality or efficacy over time (e.g. apps that start by offering free services to leverage network effects only to force subscriptions at a later date).

 [^nudge]: See Maier et al. (2022) No evidence for nudging after adjusting for publication bias.
 PNAS. https://doi.org/10.1073/pnas.2200300119